 English as a Second Language

-The District shall provide an English language program to assist limited English language proficient students, including immigrant children and youth, to attain English proficiency and achieve the same high standards in the core academic subjectsthat all students in the District are expected to meet.
+The District shall provide an English language program to assist English learners, including immigrant children and youth, to attain English proficiency, develop high levels of academic achievement in English, and achieve the same high standards in the same challenging state academic standards that all students in the District are expected to meet.

-The Superintendent/designee shall direct the development of English language instruction educational program guidelines for the District:
+The Superintendent/designee, through consultation with teachers, researchers, administrators, parents and family members, community members, public or private entities, and institutions of higher learning shall direct the development of English language instruction educational program guidelines for the District:

-Survey of Primary and Home Language - At the time of initial enrollment, the parent/guardian of every student in the school (whether potential English language learners or not) shall be asked to complete a home language survey.
+Survey of Primary and Home Language - At the time of initial enrollment, the parent/guardian of every student in the school (whether potential English learners or not) shall be asked to complete a home language survey.

-Annual Assessment of Proficiency – Students whose primary or home language is other than English shall be administered an initial English language proficiency assessment to determine whether they are limited English language proficientaccording to the federal definition in ESSA, Title III.
+Annual Assessment of Proficiency – Students whose primary or home language is other than English shall be administered an initial English language proficiency assessment to determine whether they are English learners according to the federal definition in ESSA, Title III.

-Students identified as limited English language proficientshall receive an annual assessment of English language proficiency in reading, writing, speaking, and listening to measure progress and modify the individual Program Services Plan.
+Students identified as English learners shall receive an annual assessment of English language proficiency in reading, writing, speaking, and listening to measure progress and modify the individual Program Services Plan.

-Individual Program Services Plan – Assessment, placement, and the design of an individual Program Services Plan for students with limited English language proficiencyshall be made in compliance with appropriate state and federal education requirements.
+Individual Program Services Plan – Assessment, placement, and the design of an individual Program Services Plan for English learners shall be made in compliance with appropriate state and federal education requirements.

 Instructional and related services shall be designed to meet the English language and academic needs of students while assisting them to participate in the general education curriculum and to overcome language barriers to grade promotion or high school graduation.
-Students identified as limited English language proficientshall be provided the opportunity to participate in the school’s English language instructional program.
+Students identified as English learners shall be provided the opportunity to participate in the school’s English language instructional program.

-Parental Notification – As required by law, the Principal shall send written notification to parents of limited English proficient students addressing the following:
+Parental Notification – As required by law, the Principal shall send written notification to parents of English learners addressing the following:

 Student’s need for placement in the program;

 Student’s level of English proficiency;

+How such level was assessed;

 Methods of instruction used in the program;